-In June, Iveco and the Samotlor-NN industrial group, one of the biggest body makers in Russia, signed an industrial agreement that precedes the setting up of a joint-venture owned 51% by Iveco for production in Russia of the Daily, the light commercial vehicle of the Iveco range, especially in the freight transport, minibus, and ambulance version.
+In June, Iveco and the Samotlor-NN industrial group, one of the biggest body makers in Russia, signed an industrial agreement that precedes the setting up of a joint-venture

+Sales Performance Trucks and Commercial Vehicles sold by Product Segment owned 51% by Iveco for production in Russia of the Daily, the light commercial vehicle of the Iveco range, especially in the freight transport, minibus, and ambulance version.
 The target on the medium-term envisages production of 25,000 vehicles per year.
 These vehicles will be sold with the Iveco brand in Russia and neighbouring countries through the Iveco and Samotlor-NN commercial networks.